certtools/intelmq/docs/user/bots.rst

 in the sieve file will be forwarded to the next bot in the pipeline, unless the `drop` action is applied.

  * `add` adds a key value pair to the event.
+It can be a string, number, or boolean.
 This action only applies if the key is not yet defined in the event.
 If the key is already defined, the action is ignored.
 Example:

    ``add comment = 'hello, world'``